 Contact Our New Jersey Debt Collection Harassment Lawyers Now

 Debt collection harassment is not only tough to handle: it is illegal under state and federal law.
-The New Jersey debt collection harassment lawyers at The Lynch Law Firm can help you fight back.
+The New Jersey debt collection harassment lawyers at The Lynch Law Firm, PC can help you fight back.

 Our attorneys are prepared to handle all communication with the debt collector so we can protect your rights.
 We will work to validate the debt and file a lawsuit if you are subject to any form of harassment, abuse or misrepresentation in violation of the federal or state Fair Debt Collection Practices Act.

 Contact our debt collection harassment attorneys today to schedule a free, no obligation legal consultation to discuss your rights and find out how we can help you.